maxvanderschee/AnimationToggle/README.md

 ```html
 <button id="1_trigger">click me!</button>
 ```
-the number represent the group that should be toggled.
+The number represent the group that should be toggled.

-for the elements that will receive the "active" class, add an identifier like:
+For the elements that will receive the "active" class, add an identifier like:

 ```html
 <div class="execute_1"></div>